PungTeng/IGG/README.md

 # IGG
-The official code for 「IGM: Improving Graph Geneartion for Domain Adaptive Object Detection」.
+The official code for 「IGM: Improved Graph Geneartion for Domain Adaptive Object Detection」.